boku7/BokuLoader/README.md

 |0.1|ReflectiveLoader-v0_1.c| This is the original reflective loader created for this project.
 It includes the notes within the C file.
 This initial version was created with research and learning in mind.
 Little obfuscation and evasion techniques are used in this version.|

 ## Usage
-1. Start your Cobalt Strike Team Server with or without a profile
+1. Start your Cobalt Strike Team Server with or without a profile.
 2. Go to your Cobalt Strike GUI and import the BokuLoader.cna Agressor script.
 ![](/images/loadRdllScriptMenu.png)
 3. Generate your x64 payload (Attacks -> Packages -> Windows Executable (S))